-- Negative emotions can't be undone by positive ones; they have to be dealt with on their own terms with the help of a neutral consciousness. - Positive emotions don't automatically undo the negative ones, but they do give us courage to face them and neutralise them. - We must learn to be okay at times when nothing much is happening in our lives. - This moment is not very much different from all the magical moments from history and our good old days, and our dreams fulfilled. - To some, meditation may not give as much pleasure as the pleasures of the senses; but it does reduce the suffering related to them for sure. - There is no need to worry about worldly losses or one's imperfections; our deeper consciousness has enough reserve to compensate for them. - Less is more; talking less, wanting less, needing less, possessing less, reacting less, etc. - A crisis in the external world may be the starting point for spiritual journey. - No matter how horrible a thought is, don't question its presence in your mind; just question your emotional reaction to it. - The best definition of wisdom that I have come across is the ability to foresee the consequences of one's actions. - Acceptance has two components to it: letting go of the emotion and of the action.
+- There is no need to worry about worldly losses or one's imperfections; our deeper consciousness has enough reserve to compensate for them. - Less is more; talking less, wanting less, needing less, possessing less, reacting less, etc. - A crisis in the external world may be the starting point for a spiritual journey. - No matter how horrible a thought is, don't question its presence in your mind; just question your emotional reaction to it. - The best definition of wisdom that I have come across is the ability to foresee the consequences of one's actions. - Acceptance has two components to it: letting go of the emotion and of the action.
 The first one is desirable, not the second one. - The mind has two parts: observing self and experiencing self.
-Being an observer enables us to walk out of the experience of emotion. - I can see that 80% of my bodily symptoms are linked to my unconscious emotions; these links become apparent during meditation. - Psychiatry as it exists today doesn't address the root cause of suffering. - Alcohol and illicit drugs create a wall between us and our stress; they don't make the stress go away. - Feeling of loneliness can be seen as an emotion, like anger that comes and goes away and may not represent the core of our being. - Spiritual experiences can make our feelings of loneliness go away and our aloneness enjoyable.
+Being an observer enables us to walk out of the experience of emotion. - I can see that about 80% of my body symptoms are linked to my unconscious emotions; these links become apparent during meditation. - Psychiatry as it exists today doesn't address the root cause of suffering. - There is truth outside the boundaries of science, we should not ignore that; but at the same time not lose our foothold on the science. - Alcohol and illicit drugs create a wall between us and our stress; they don't make the stress go away. - Taking consciousness altering substances is like tempering with the engine of the car you are driving. - Some overweight individuals seek comfort in food as it didn't come from a parent who was absent. - Majority of psychiatric problems result from our inability to see the reality as it is, and involve its distorted perception.